bitsbard/customer-segmentation-dashboard/README.md

 ## Project Overview

-A portfolio project to segment e-commerce customers using RFM analysis and visualize insights.
+A data analyst portfolio project to segment e-commerce customers using RFM analysis and visualize insights.

 ## Folder Structure